squelchdesign/squelch-tabs-and-accordions-shortcodes/readme.txt

 * Remove extraneous padding from accordion headers which didn't play well with jQuery UI's styles, and were no longer needed anyway
 * Removed legacy jQuery themes that weren't in use
 * Upgrade the jQuery UI theme to 1.13.2 (the latest version available at this time)
-* Update dependencies used by the developer to build the JS and CSS to silence security warnings from GitHub's dependabot
+* Update dependencies used by the developer to build the JS and CSS to silence security warnings from GitHub's Dependabot
 * Fix bug that prevented magic URLs from working properly when on a page with parameters in the URL
 * Add a simple build script that ensures builds are consistently produced, and Git-related content isn't pulled into the deployable archive
 * Add a simple build watch script to rebuild JS and CSS automatically on the fly when files change